 Biotrauma occurs when aforementioned traumas fill the alveoli with cytokines, proteins, white blood cells, and neutrophils.
 These bio-elements cause further damage to the alveolar-capillary membrane by allowing bacteria into the bloodstream.
 This leads to an even more severe systemic inflammatory response as a result.

 Hypotension and decreased cardiac output may occur when increased intra-thoracic pressure from positive pressure ventilation and PEEP use decreases venous blood returning to the right atrium.
+The same affect can occur with patients who are using CPAP for sleep apnea.

 Neurological & Neuromuscular Hazards